ludmattern/ft_transcendence/workspace/notes/nkermani_notes.md

 CAN INJECT SQL REQUEST THX TO IMAGE UPLOAD.
 (DONE)
 CAN INJECT SQL REQUEST WITH </ > </> directly as a message in the livechat input field (DONE) Check requirements for each dockerfile and give version for each of those which doesn't (DONE)

+NEED TO SETUP tournament-service in order to start making back views/consumers for infoPanel purposes. (tournament invite and private games) (DONE)
+NEED TO IMPLEMENT infoPanelItem different behaviors...
+(DONE) --> OBJECTIVES (Faire les tests de block/friend, private game invite) (DONE)
+SETTINGS:
+        - 42AUTH SHOULD HAVE A DIFFERENT LOGIC IN ORDER TO CHANGE USERNAME ONLY.
+(As this user doesn't and won't have a current password) (DONE)

 SOCIAL: - SHOULD NOT "FIND" USER IF YOU HAVE BEEN BLOCKED BY THAT USER (DONE)
         - CAN'T ADD AS FRIEND (SHOULD BE ALREADY MANAGED WITH ADD LOGIC) (DONE)